edumserrano/playwright-adventures/docs/tips.md

   : `npx ng serve --host ${_webServerHost} --port ${_webServerPort} --watch false`;
 ```

 Which will only use the watch mode if the Playwright tests are executed using the [UI mode](https://playwright.dev/docs/test-ui-mode).
-When running with `UI mode` you **do** want the watch mode because the `UI mode` is usually used as part of your dev loop where you start Playwright's UI mode and then: add tests, add app code, run tests, repeat.
-If you didn't run with watch mode then you'd have to restart Playwright's `UI mode` with every app/test code change to be able to run the tests against the latest version of the code.
+When running with `UI mode` what you usually want is to incorporate it into your dev loop so that you can change the app code, add/update tests and then run them.
+If you don't use a watch mode then Playwright's `UI mode` won't pick up the updated the tests or app code.

 ## Set the filepath for screenshots